exogen/graphbrainz-extension-boilerplate/README.md

 # GraphBrainz Extension: Boilerplate

-A boilerplate project for making developing GraphBrainz extensions easier!
+A boilerplate project for easier development of GraphBrainz extensions!

 Begin developing your extension like so: